 Revenue Trends Report

 The first helpful report will be a high-level revenue report that captures the fundamental aspects of revenue trends.
-Compare 2020 to 2019.
-You can even compare 2020 to years prior to 2019.
+Compare 2022 to 2021.
+You can even compare 2022 to the years prior to 2021.
 A simple comparison could be sales, revenue, and bill hours.
 How did your company do in comparison to years prior?
-Has there been a significant drop or is it comparable?
 Are there any specific months that were more comparable to others, particularly in the past 9 months?
 If so, what did you do to help keep the revenue comparable?
 Try to identify trends that you may see in the coming year.
 Below is an example report you could make that will help you compare revenue trends from years prior.

 Revenue by Category Report